isomerpages/mci-corp/media-centre/press-releases/_posts/2024-06-27-post-Singapore and China advance cooperation at inaugural Singapore China Digital Policy Dialogue.md

 <li>
 <p>Following this, the establishment of the DPD by MCI and the National Development
-and Reform Commission (NDRC) of the People’s Republic of China was formally announced at the 19th Joint Council for Bilateral Cooperation (JCBC) meeting co-chaired by then-Deputy Prime Minister Lawrence Wong and Vice Premier Ding Xuexiang in Tianjin, China on 7 December 2023.
+and Reform Commission (NDRC) of the People’s Republic of China was formally announced at the <a href="https://www.pmo.gov.sg/Newsroom/DPM-Lawrence-Wong-at-the-19th-JCBC-and-Related-Joint-Steering-Council-Meetings" rel="noopener noreferrer nofollow" target="_blank">19th Joint Council for Bilateral Cooperation (JCBC) meeting</a> co-chaired by then-Deputy Prime Minister Lawrence Wong and Vice Premier Ding Xuexiang in Tianjin, China on 7 December 2023.
 The DPD will facilitate high-level discussions on developments and policy matters in the digital domain.</p>
 </li>
 <li>
 <p>Singapore and China’s longstanding relationship predates the establishment